Si-Nan/VASAseq_2022/II_Alternative_splicing/a_Transcriptome_assembly/README.md

 # Setup

-To run these workflows you need to [install Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) and place inside the cloned folder specific files that will be described bellow.
+To reproduce these analyses, snakemake needs to be installed (see  [installation instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)).
+Moreover, specific files needs to be plased inside the cloned folder, which are described bellow.
 The complete set of files used to run the analysis of VASA-seq data can be found at the [Build](Build/) folder.

 ## config.yaml